Soliplex Agents

 2. Validate Configuration

-Check if files are supported:
+Check if files are supported (downloads files to compute hashes):

-# Or validate WebDAV directory directly
+# Validate WebDAV directory directly

 si-agent webdav validate-config /documents \